lyzadanger/lyza-dot-com/src/content/drafts/my-site-from-nothing.md

 * Getting rid of a lot of my `Post`-component-specific CSS by getting the main site `h1` and `h2` out of my face for now.
 Really, they're the oddballs, not every post.

 I still don't love my list styling and some other tidbits, but I feel better about this foundation.

+## But will it blog?

+Screw design; it's tripping me up.
+Let's get what the site _does_ in place.
+I've been long noodling over the bloggy piece of this and for some reason this has given me the greatest technical pause of the whole project to this point.
+The particular sticky areas are:

+* Promoting drafts to posts (and vice versa/unpublishing)
+* Dates: determining and recording publish dates and updated dates
+* Paths and URLs: Slugs and date involvement, oh my

+Right now, I have a workflow that:

+* Transforms drafts (`drafts` task)
+* Generates a draft index (`archive` task)

+### Drafts are also posts

+First, let's make the `drafts` task reflect that it's acting on `posts` as well as `drafts`.
+It's going to be the same task, used by both drafts and posts.

+In fact, we can take this further.
+Consider the transform task that is `drafts` currently.
+At its core, it's taking markdown, transforming it, compiling it against a `template`.
+This is certainly applicable for `posts`, but there's no reason it couldn't work subsequently for page content on the site.
+Assuming I want to write my pages in markdown, which, by the way, I generally do.
+So, woot.

+Because of this, I want to rename the task `content`.
+I may rue this later, as I generally suck at naming things.